kbsg01/kbsg01/README.md

 # **About**
 - 🌍 I'm based in Chile.
-- 📌 Currently learning React.
+- 📌 Currently learning React and C#.
 - 🎯 Always seeking to learn new things.
 <br>